 Courtney Marshall, PhD, posted on her Facebook page: “I am a Black feminist fitness instructor and high school English teacher.
 Let’s get free!”

-Courtney leads dialogues on race, gender, and social justice issues and is an advocate for - and writer on - prison reform.
-She was a facilitator for the UNH MLK Leadership Summit for students and has run literacy groups at the Berlin, NH, Correctional Facility in hopes of improving prison life by bringing literature to inmates.
-Over the years as a professor of English and Women’s and Gender Studies at UNH, and as an English teacher at Phillips Exeter Academy.
+Courtney leads dialogues on race, gender, and social justice issues and is an advocate for—and writer on—prison reform.
+She was a facilitator for the UNH MLK Leadership Summit for students and has run literacy groups at the Berlin, NH Correctional Facility in hopes of improving prison life by bringing literature to inmates.
+Over the years she has taught as a professor of English and Women’s and Gender Studies at UNH and as an English teacher at Phillips Exeter Academy.

 Listen to his work at

 Randy Armstrong is a renowned performer and recording artist.
-He was the director of the African Drumming and World Percussion Ensemble and faculty instructor for North Indian sitar and tabla at Phillips Exeter Academy from 1991-2020 and has taught World Music at Plymouth State University for the Graduate Studies Integrated Arts Program.
+He was the director of the African Drumming and World Percussion Ensemble and faculty instructor for North Indian sitar and tabla at Phillips Exeter Academy from 1991 to 2020 and has taught World Music at Plymouth State University for the Graduate Studies Integrated Arts Program.

-A founding member and Chair of the Board of Directors of the Racial Unity Team.
-Ken's volunteer work touches many New Hampshire social justice organizations and school districts, as well as the NH State Board of Education, Governor’s Office, and the Legislature.
+A founding member and Chair of the Board of Directors of the Racial Unity Team, Ken's volunteer work touches many New Hampshire social justice organizations and school districts, the NH State Board of Education, the Governor’s Office, and the Legislature.

-promote growth of a new generation of Granite Stater's recognizing the value of diversity in community quality of life and to help one another learn how to speak up for justice.
+promote growth of a new generation of Granite Staters who recognize the value of diversity, equity, inclusion, and justice in our communities and are willing to speak up for justice.